If your SSI check is lower than $735 per month, it may be because you are not paying your correct share of household expenses.

 Two people live there = Suzy pays 50%

 Suzy is paying her share of household expenses, and she collects maximum SSI.
+She also follows the food stamps regulations for people with disabilities and collects food stamps.

 Example # 2 – Joe Lives With His Friends